trilitech/tezos-developer-docs/docs/tutorials/mobile/part-4.md

    Open Android Studio and do a `Build` or `Make Project` action.

-   > Note 1 : in case of broken Gradle : `ionic capacitor sync android` and click on **sync** on **Android studio > build**.
+   > Note 1: in case of broken Gradle: `ionic capacitor sync android` and click on **sync** on **Android studio > build**.

-   > Note 2 : If you have `WSL2` and difficulties to run an emulator on it, I advice you to install Android studio on Windows and build, test and package all on this OS.
+   > Note 2: If you have `WSL2` and difficulties to run an emulator on it, I advice you to install Android studio on Windows and build, test and package all on this OS.
 Push your files on your git repo, and check on .gitignore for `android` folder that there is no filters on assets.
    >
-   > 1. Comment end lines on file `app/android/.gitignore` :
+   > 1. Comment end lines on file `app/android/.gitignore`:
    >
    >    ```bash
    >    # Cordova plugins for Capacitor